FelixFrizzy/WOKIE/README.md

 # WOKIE

 # General info
-WOKIE is a free, open-ource tool that automatically translates SKOS thesauri into multiple languages.
+WOKIE is a free, open-source tool that automatically translates SKOS thesauri into multiple languages.
 It combines online translation services with LLMs to pick the best translation for each term.
 WOKIE runs on any standard PC, making it easy to create FAIR (Findable, Accessible, Interoperable, Reusable) and multilingual vocabularies.

-# Prerequisits
+# Prerequisites
 - Set up translation services that require API_KEYS (see .env.template).
 - Install Ollama app and run it if you want to use local language models.
 - Install LibreTranslate (pip install libretranslate) and run it with `libretranslate --load-only ar,de,en,es,fr,hu,it,nb,nl,pt,ru,sl` if you want to use argos translate.
 Add other languages if you need them. **Caution**: this does not work with Python 3.13.x (as of 01.05.2025).